 John Chatterton is one of the world’s most accomplished and well known wreck divers.
-He was one of the co-hosts for 57 episodes of the History Channel’s Deep Sea Detectives television series, and ha worked as a consultant to 20th Century Fox, Paramount Pictures, Universal Studios, and CBS.
+He was one of the co-hosts for 57 episodes of the History Channel’s Deep Sea Detectives television series, and has worked as a consultant to 20th Century Fox, Paramount Pictures, Universal Studios, and CBS.
 Prior to his career in television, John spent twenty years working as a commercial diver in and around New York City, and on September 11, 2001, was actually working on a project in the water underneath the World Financial Center, across the street from the Tower #1.

 His passion has always been researching, locating, and diving the world’s shipwrecks.
 In 1991, the discovery and subsequent identification of the German submarine U-869, off the coast of New Jersey, was the subject of a television documentary, Hitler’s Lost Sub, a two hour special for the popular NOVA series on PBS.
 This same story was the subject of a Random House bestselling book by Rob Kurson, Shadow Divers.
 It has been published in more than 23 languages, as well as an audio book The movie rights to the international bestseller have been purchased by a major studio.

 Chatterton was a member of the first technical diving expedition to Ireland and the legendary wreck of the RMS Lusitania, in 1994.
 A few years later, at a depth of 400 feet, he was the first diver to use rebreather diving technology on the wreck of HMHS Britannic, near the island of Kea in Greece.
 He was also the sole American on a British expedition, sponsored by Yad Vashem and the U.S. Holocaust Museum looking for the historic shipwreck Struma, deep in the Black Sea near Istanbul.
 These dives in Turkey were chronicled on the HBO documentary Struma.
-Chatterton has also managed to make over 160 dives to the well known wreck of the Andrea Doria, south of Nantucket Island.
+Chatterton has also managed to make over 160 dives to the well known wreck of the Andrea Doria, south of Nantucket Island in the North Atlantic.

 In August of 2005, John and his partners put together an expedition to the most famous shipwreck in the world, Titanic.
 They dived the wreck to a depth of approximately 12,500 feet in the MIR submersibles from the Russian Research Ship, Keldysh.
 Their Titanic exploration has been featured in two History Channel specials, Titanic’s Final Moments – Missing Pieces and Titanic’s Achilles Heel.
 The programs were produced by Chatterton, fellow Shadow Diver, Richie Kohler, and Emmy Award winner Kirk Wolfinger.
 Chatterton returned to Britannic in 2006 with his partners for another television production, this time about Titanic’s sister ship.
 Author Brad Matsen brought the story of these expeditions to bookshelves with his bestseller, Titanic’s Last Secrets.